mspath/aoc2021/README.md

 ### Day 18 Snailfish

 I had to give a pass on this one.
 Need to brush up on trees first.

+### Day 19 Beacon Scanner

+3d puzzle.
+I had to give another pass.
+Need to brush up on matrices and backtracking first.